 Here we go!
-On to challenge 3.
+On to challenge 3 with a focus on word problems and problem-solving.
 If you are just joining us, I have linked to all the other posts related to this summer math challenge at the bottom so check them all out1

 Teaching Problem Solving Strategies

-- I project one problem on the board and students first talk about it, then solve independently, then share solutions and thinking.
+- Try projecting one problem on the board and students first talk about it, then solve independently, then share solutions and thinking.

 - Provide a problem (maybe a task card, maybe projected) where a small group first discusses strategies that would work (no paper and pencil!) and then students go back to try it on their own.